 Talk about your feelings

-If you feel anxious, it can help to talk to a friend or family member about how you feel.
+If you feel stressed, it can help to talk to a friend or family member about how you feel.

 Breathing exercises can help your mind and body get control of a difficult situation.
 They only take a few minutes to do and can help you manage strong emotions and reduce stress.